Morrissey: 1995–2003: Move to Los Angeles

-Comeback: 2004–2009
+2004–2009: Comeback

-In 2003, Morrissey signed to Sanctuary Records, where he was given the defunct reggae label Attack Records to use for his next project.
-Produced by Jerry Finn and recorded in both Los Angeles and Berkshire, Morrissey's seventh solo album was You Are the Quarry; it was released in May 2004.
+In 2003 Morrissey signed to Sanctuary Records, where he was given the defunct reggae label Attack Records to use for his next project.
+Produced by Jerry Finn and recorded in Los Angeles and Berkshire, Morrissey's seventh solo album, You Are the Quarry, was released in May 2004.
 The album's cover art featured an image of Morrissey carrying a Tommy gun.
-It peaked at number 2 on the UK album chart and number 11 on the U.S. Billboard album chart.
+It peaked at number 2 on the UK album chart and number 11 on the US Billboard album chart.
 The first single, "Irish Blood, English Heart", reached number 3 in the UK singles chart, the highest ranked single of his career.
-Promoting the album, he made appearances on both Top of the Pops and Later with Jools Holland, and gave his first television interview in 17 years on Friday Night with Jonathan Ross; Morrissey was visibly uncomfortable with Jonathan Ross' questions.
+He promoted the album on both Top of the Pops and Later with Jools Holland, and gave his first television interview in 17 years on Friday Night with Jonathan Ross; Morrissey was visibly uncomfortable with Jonathan Ross' questions.
 He also agreed to interviews with various press outlets, including the NME, stating that "the nasty old guard" who controlled the magazine in the 1990s were gone and that it was not "the smelly NME any more".

 To promote the album, Morrissey embarked on a world tour from April to November.
-He marked his 45th birthday with a concert at the Manchester Arena, supported by Franz Ferdinand; it was recorded for release as the DVD Who Put the M in Manchester?.
+He marked his 45th birthday with a concert at the Manchester Arena, supported by Franz Ferdinand; it was recorded for release as the DVD Who Put the M in Manchester?
 Morrissey was also invited to curate that year's Meltdown festival at London's Southbank Centre.
-Among the acts he secured were Sparks, Loudon Wainwright III, Ennio Marchetto, Nancy Sinatra, The Cockney Rejects, Lypsinka, The Ordinary Boys, The Libertines, and playwright Alan Bennett.
-He had unsuccessfully attempted to secure appearances from Brigitte Bardot and Maya Angelou.
-That year he also performed at several UK music festivals, including Leeds, Reading, and Glastonbury.
+Among the acts he secured were Sparks, Loudon Wainwright III, Ennio Marchetto, Nancy Sinatra, the Cockney Rejects, Lypsinka, the Ordinary Boys, the Libertines and the playwright Alan Bennett.
+He unsuccessfully attempted to secure appearances from Brigitte Bardot and Maya Angelou.
+That year he also performed at several UK music festivals, including Leeds, Reading and Glastonbury.

 Morrissey's eighth studio album, Ringleader of the Tormentors, was recorded in Rome and released in April 2006.
 It debuted at number 1 in the UK album charts and number 27 in the US.
 The album yielded four singles: "You Have Killed Me", "The Youngest Was the Most Loved", "In the Future When All's Well", and "I Just Want to See the Boy Happy".
 The album was produced by Tony Visconti; Morrissey called the album "the most beautiful—perhaps the most gentle—so far".
 Billboard described the album as showcasing "a thicker, more rock-driven sound".